tellio/course-in-a-box/index.markdown

 ## Create a Learning Community that Lasts

+My experience with online "courses" have been a mixed bag.
+I have enjoyed much success in MOOCs with the great aid of other facilitators.
+Trying to replicate those cMOOCs in hybrid or in Blackboard online courses, has proven difficult.
+This course must become a community in a box.
+How do we do that?
+Let's work together on that.

 Online courses often feel large, intimidating and anonymous.
 It's hard to feel invested in multiple choice quizzes, textbook chapters and hum-drum Q &amp; A forums where you don't know anyone.